So, you’ve made it all the way Santiago. You have your compostela or certificado and after the months of preparation and effort, it’s all over.

 When you return home, you may feel somehow out of step with the real world and a bit lost or empty.
 Some people refer to this as “Post-Camino Syndrome”.

 You might feel like you want to stay connected to the camino in your everyday life.
 The good news is there are many ways you can do that.
 We call it “giving something back”.

 In the pages in this section we show you how to give back from the moment you arrive in Santiago and after you’ve returned home, to keep your long-term connection to your experiences as a camino pilgrim.

 Confraternity of Saint James,

 27 Blackfriars Road, London SE1 8NY, United Kingdom.

 Company Limited by Guarantee, Registered no. 4096721 — UK Registered Charity no. 1091140

 Founded in 1983 to promote the pilgrim routes to Santiago de Compostela

-Due to the government advice, all CSJ events are suspended until further notice and the office is now closed.
-Please feel free to make orders and donations through our online shop, and we will dispatch them to you as soon as we safely can.
-Thank you.
+All CSJ events are suspended until further notice and the office is closed.
+We are unable to send anything out but please do feel free to continue making orders and donations through our online shop.
+We will dispatch orders as soon as we safely can.
+We appreciate your patience.
 Dismiss